14 Best Beaches in Barcelona

 Sometimes one beach just isn't enough.
 That's when you head to Sitges.
-A vibrant resort town 35 kilometers southwest of Barcelona, this vibrant locale is home to 17 sandy beaches.
+A vibrant resort town 35 kilometers southwest of Barcelona, this vibrant locale is home to 17 sandy beaches that are easy to adore.
 With so many great options to choose from, Sitges is a haven for beach lovers.

 Whether you're looking for an LGBTQ-friendly, clothing-optional, or family-friendly beach, you'll find it, and so much more, on the soft shores of Sitges.
 Want to get in on the action?
 Head to one of the beaches closest to the city center.
 Platja de la Ribera is particularly popular.

 Want to enjoy a bit of peace?
 Travel a bit farther out, and you'll find wide expanses of sand with few lounge chairs to mar your view of the horizon.
 Platja de Barra is set in a cove-like environment and receives fewer crowds.